 - Dull (but important) activity: Exercising;

-Since we cannot do both at once, when we choose studying over watching photos of people we don’t really know, we practice self-control.
+Since we cannot do both at once, when we choose to study over watching photos of people we don’t really know, we practice self-control.

 Why You Need Self-Control In Your Life?

-Kind of obvious but I’m going to say it anyway: Even though we know what we need to do to in order for us to reach our goals, we don’t really enjoy doing the work and we tend to desire more pleasurable activities.
-Self-control can help us perform the less pleasurable activities over the ones that fell good right now.
+Kind of obvious but I’m going to say it anyway: Even though we know what we need to do in order for us to reach our goals, we don’t really enjoy doing the work and we tend to desire more pleasurable activities.

 I mean, studying, reading, writing, exercising feels monotonous and dull.
 The dull factor is now even multiplied because there are so many other things you could be doing instead: playing video games, watching funny memes, trolling online forums, etc.

-Basically, we can categorize all of our activities in these two groups:
+Basically, we can categorize all of our activities into these two groups:

 - Want: We want to do things that feel fun and enjoyable.

 - Need: We need to do other things that are quite dull and boring but they will have a huge positive impact in the long-run.

 Doing more of 1 will make you happier now but it won’t make you more muscular, smarter, etc. Obviously, doing more of 2 feels extremely boring now, at this moment, but can actually change your life.

-Unfortunately, the digital distractions have evolved dramatically in recent years.
+Unfortunately, digital distractions have evolved dramatically in recent years.
 That’s why it’s so hard for us to focus and perform our work.
 There are so many things out there and so little time as mentioned.